 Once you've got a clear solution after rinsing and soaking, fill your insert pot 1/3 of the way up with clean Semi Hydro mix.
 At this point, start positioning your plant, ensuring it's roots all fit in the pot and the stem is centred!
 Then back fill with semi hydro around it (pro tip: shaking the pot a little as you back fill will get the aggregate into those delicate root gaps without applying pressure onto the roots!).

-Once you've potted it up, you can add some of our complete Slow Release Fertiliser!
+Once you've potted it up, you can add some of our complete Slow Release Fertiliser if you chose this fertiliser!
 We absolutely recommended never exceeding more than 2% of the pots substrate volume and less is absolutely more of this powerful fertiliser We will have a super helpful chart for recommended fertiliser doses based on individual plants very shortly!

 Now you can sprinkle the fertiliser into the mix at different layers or just around the top, either way the nutrients will be slowly wicked and buffed towards the hungry roots!